edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

     * Inside the `body` css selector add the serif font.
 This should make all other tags use this font, except the heading tags
     * Inside the `body` css selector make the font atleast 16 pixels, you can make it larger if needed
     * Inside the `body` css selector make the `line-height` atleast 1.5 times your base font size, or larger if needed
-* Stage, commit, and push
+* Stage, commit, and push `git push origin ##-fonts` replacing ## with your intials
+* Make a pull request and merge your own pull request into master

 * BONUS
     * adjust any margins or paddings so it looks more pleasing